ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 ### Phase contrasts.

-The line plots for all out models show a clear and dramatic reduction of Amy’s checking behavior following the onset of the exposure-based intervention.
+The line plots for all our models show a clear and dramatic reduction of Amy’s checking behavior following the onset of the exposure-based intervention.
 A strength of the changing criterion design is it allows researchers to make very specific predictions about the rate differences